-Consensus is currently lacking regarding the spin and observer inclination angle of Sgr A$^\star$, with different analyses returning differing constraints.
-For instance, the EHT observations of Sgr A$^\star$ are consistent with a large spin and low inclination angle \cite{EventHorizonTelescope2022a,EventHorizonTelescope2022e}, but are very far from ruling out the antipodal region of parameter space.
-Earlier work based on quasi-periodic oscillations of emissions in radio, infrared, and X-rays~\cite{2010MNRAS.403L..74K} or millimeter VLBI~\cite{Broderick:2008sp, Broderick:2011mk}, exclude an extremal spin.
-Studies using semi-analytical models have reported measurements ranging from $a\lesssim 0.9$ to $a \lesssim 0.5$, while magnetohydrodynamics simulations obtained $a\sim 0.5$~\cite{Shcherbakov:2010ki} or $a\sim 0.9$~\cite{Huang:2009sq}.
+Consensus is lacking regarding the spin and inclination angle of Sgr A$^\star$.
+The EHT observations of Sgr A$^\star$ are consistent with a large spin and low inclination angle~\cite{EventHorizonTelescope:2022xnr,EventHorizonTelescope:2022urf}, but have not ruled out the antipodal region of parameter space.
+Earlier work based on quasi-periodic oscillations of emissions in radio, infrared, and x rays~\cite{2010MNRAS.403L..74K} or millimeter VLBI~\cite{Broderick:2008sp, Broderick:2011mk}, exclude an extremal spin.
+Studies using semianalytical models have reported measurements ranging from $a\lesssim 0.9$ to $a \lesssim 0.5$, while magnetohydrodynamics simulations obtained $a\sim 0.5$~\cite{Shcherbakov:2010ki} or $a\sim 0.9$~\cite{Huang:2009sq}.
 Finally, Ref.~\cite{Fragione:2020khu} used S-stars motion to set the limit $\vert a \vert \lesssim 0.1$, significantly tighter than the limit obtained considering the surrounding flare emissions~\cite{Matsumoto:2020wul}.
-In the future, measurements of the twisted light of Sgr A$^\star$ could allow for a direct measurement of its spin, analogously to M87$^\star$~\cite{Tamburini:2019vrf,Tamburini:2021lyi}.
-Overall, it is clear that there is no agreement regarding Sgr A$^\star$'s spin (or, for that matter, inclination angle).
-For this reason, we do not fix the initial spin of the SMBH and perform a scan over all possible spins, within the Kerr limit $a \leq 1$, when presenting the results below in Fig.~\ref{fig:SgrAdensity}.
-The only requirement imposed is that for a given $\alpha_0$ and azimuthal number $m$, and therefore for a given $a_F$, the initial spin satisfies $a_0 > a_F$ in order for the superradiant instability to be able to take place.
+In the future, measurements of the twisted light of Sgr A$^\star$ could allow for a direct measurement of its spin~\cite{Tamburini:2019vrf,Tamburini:2021lyi}.
+Since there is overall no agreement regarding Sgr A$^\star$'s spin and inclination angle, we do not fix the initial spin and perform a scan over all possible spins, within the Kerr limit $a \leq 1$, when presenting the results below in Fig.~\ref{fig:SgrAdensity}.
+The only requirement is that for a given $\alpha_0$ and $m$, thus a given $a_F$, $a_0 > a_F$ is satisfied.

-For a given choice of the parameters $\{a_0, \alpha_0\}$ and for an inclination angle $i$, we calculate the observable $\Delta r_C$, the BH drift parameter, defined as:
+For a given choice of the parameters $\{a_0, \alpha_0\}$ and for an inclination angle $i$, the BH drift parameter $\Delta r_C$ is defined as: